 Best Trekking Poles

 Backpacking through amazing destinations is a tough endeavor.
 A fully-loaded pack can throw off our balance while challenging terrain is always waiting for just one misstep.
 But there’s an easy and time-tested method to improve our stability, trekking poles!
+In fact, we at Wildland Trekking always recommend hiking poles for all our USA hiking vacations and guided backpacking trips.

 The best trekking poles doubles your points of contact with the ground from two to four, offering stability on tricky terrain and allowing you to use your arms to take some pressure off your aching knees.
 But, trekking pole design has come a long way from the classic wooden stick, and now there are dozens of options on the market.
 To help with your decision, we’ve waded through these options and selected the best trekking poles on the market today.
 So let’s take a look at important buying considerations and then review our top choices.